Noche Buena Survival Kit for Kids

 Bicultural Christmas: Noche Buena Made Easy For Kids

 Growing up bicultural means different traditions during Christmas.
+Cuban Christmas is definitely a whole other level of festive!
 Latinos all over the world celebrate a holiday called Noche Buena, which refers to Christmas Eve.
 While other Americans are tucking their kids to bed to await the coming of Santa, the Latino-American party is just getting started!
 I love incorporating both traditions into our parenting today.
 I always celebrate Noche Buena, but I do remember being bored and exhausted at a few points during the long night.
 So this year, in addition to her Christmas morning stocking, we’re starting a new tradition with Alina… the Noche Buena Survival Kit!
-This post is sponsored by Walmart, where I picked up all of her goodies for less than $15.

 As a mother of small kids, raising a bicultural family, I don’t adhere to the midnight rule.
 Also, because my parents are divorced, I cherish many of the typical American holiday traditions of Christmas morning that I grew up with.
 While she won’t stay up until midnight on Christmas Eve, Alina will be awake well past her regular bedtime.
 I hope that this Noche Buena Survival Kit filled with activities and engaging toys will entertain her while the adults continue to feast and drink and usher in a beautiful Christmas morning…